What is telematics?

 Telematics insurance can benefit every driver because it means that insurance premiums are based on their driving as opposed to industry statistics, which is how insurance is calculated on standard policies.

-Realistically, telematics insurance is more likely to appeal to new and young drivers who are traditionally charged more than anyone else for car insurance – but recently the market has broadened and increasing numbers of motorists outside the youth and new driver categories are opting for black box insurance.
+Initially, telematics insurance appealed to new and young drivers who are traditionally charged more than anyone else for car insurance – but recently the market has broadened and increasing numbers of motorists outside the youth and new driver categories are opting for black box insurance.